bjornbytes/lovr/README.md

 - **3D Rigid Body Physics** - Including 4 collider shapes and 4 joint types.
 - **Compute Shaders** - For high performance GPU tasks, like particles.
 - **Multiplayer** - Includes enet for multi-user VR experiences.
-- **Umlauts** - !!!

 Getting Started
 ---

-It's really easy to get started making things with LÖVR!
+It's really easy to get started making things with LÖVR.
 Grab a copy of the executable from <https://lovr.org/download>, then write a `main.lua` script and drag its parent folder onto the executable.
 Here are some example projects to try:

 #### Hello World